adityaxcf/calculator/README.md

-complete calculator programmed using calculator
+complete calculator programmed using python
 (free to use)